 Every week we receive many requests for advice, information and support from parents on a range of issues.
 Here we aim to deal with a few of the most common issues raised with us by parents but if you do not find what you are looking for, please do contact us.

-Young Humanists e-booklet: The BHA’s 18 to 35 section have published a free e-booklet, ‘Does every question need an answer?
+Young Humanists e-booklet: Humanists UK’s 18 to 35 section have published a free e-booklet, ‘Does every question need an answer?
 A guide to open-ended questioning for parents’. – As every parent knows, children love to ask questions.
 This practical guide, written by school teacher Lian Montgomery and illustrated by Kathleen Chagall Design, helps you to respond to children’s enquiries about life’s big (and small) questions in an open-ended way.
 The booklet includes top tips and ideas on how to have open and honest conversations, and is laid out in an easy-to-digest format.
 So if you’re a parent, grandparent, guardian, educator or anyone else interested in helping children to think critically and creatively, download the guide today.
 The booklet is free to download.

 Some Questions Frequently Asked By Parents: responses to the most frequently asked questions concerning Religious Education, religious schools, prayers, and other topics.